hongminw263/starter-academic/content/home/post2_wp2.md

 Expanding Health Insurance with Mandate and Subsidy: Theory and Evidence from Massachusetts {{% staticref "files/RomneyCare.pdf" %}}[PDF]{{% /staticref %}}

-Performance Pay in Insurance Markets: Evidence from Medicare
+Performance Pay in Insurance Markets: Evidence from Medicare (with Michele Fioretti)
 {{% staticref "files/RiskSelection.pdf" %}}[PDF]{{% /staticref %}}

 The Long-Run Health and Economic Impacts of Universal Health Insurance in Japan